We are experienced searchers

 Our scientists know that a robust risk assessment relies upon quality data.
-We are experienced searchers of the major toxicity databases, databanks and internet.
+We are experienced searchers of the major toxicity literature databases, databanks and internet.
 In addition, our in-house database, TRACE, gives us valuable access to Expert Group and primary reports that are not reliably identified via searches the usual range of data sources.
 All of the documents on TRACE have been selected and indexed by our expert toxicologists, ensuring chemical-specific, reliable and highly efficient retrieval of relevant information.
 This unique combination is a key part of nearly every project we work on, and the details of our search methods are described in resulting reports with a high degree of transparency.

 We have years of experience in selecting and using search terms likely to be relevant to a client’s areas of interest, potentially saving a great deal of time that would otherwise be spent trawling through irrelevant hits.
 Searches of TRACE, in particular, can be focused with just a few clicks, providing a much more relevant output than comparable external databases.